 The Beastie Ball is very tough and about the same firmness as a lacrosse ball.
 The base is equally as tough and durable.

 I would be very surprised if someone managed to break either the Beastie Ball or the base.
-It’s just not going to happen.

 Therefore the Beastie Ball should last you a lifetime for sure.